-Sec.
-13. (a) At the request of the Administrator, the Water Resources Council shall undertake assessments of water resource requirements and water supply availability for any nonnuclear energy technology and any probable combinations of technologies which are the subject of Federal research and development efforts authorized by this Act, and the commercial development of which could have significant impacts on water resources.
+SEC.
+13. (a) At the request of the Administrator, the Water 42 USC Resources Council shall undertake assessments of water resource requirements and water supply availability for any nonnuclear energy technology and any probable combinations of technologies which are the subject of Federal research and development efforts authorized by this Act, and the commercial development of which could have significant impacts on water resources.
 In the preparation of its assessment, the Council shall-

-(1) utilize to the maximum extent practicable data on water supply and demand available in the files of member agencies of for complete and accurate assessments:
+(1) utilize to the maximum extent practicable data on water supply and demand available in the files of member agencies of the Council;

-(2) collect and compile any additional data it deems necessary water quality:
+(2) collect and compile any additional data it deems necessary for complete and accurate assessments: